 Friday, December 19, 2008

-왜관, Waegwan, the name of administrative district to the north of Daegu, is located next to Nakdong River, connected by three bridges.
+왜관, Waegwan, the name of the administrative district to the north of Daegu, is located next to the Nakdong River, connected by three bridges.
 Two bridges among them were completed by Japanese colonialists for military purposes, the older one was built in 1905.
-Waegwan means literally the official residences for the Japanese during chosun dynasty.
-There used to be a japanese settlement in Waegwan.
+Waegwan means literally the official residence for the Japanese during Joseon dynasty.
+There used to be a Japanese settlement in Waegwan.